bictorv/chaosnet-bridge/FIREWALL.md

 A simple firewall is implemented, where you can define how to handle RFC and BRD packets.

+It can be used e.g. to restrict access to services running on your cbridge using [the NCP interface](NCP.md), or if your cbridge is in a "gateway position", to filter packets passing through it (i.e. not necessarily with the cbridge as destination).

 ## Configuration

 `firewall ` [ `enabled` no/yes ] [ `debug` off/on ] [ `log` off/on ] [ `rules` *filename* ]